Syrian-Open-Source/jci-damascus-events/README.md

   - food tables for the created event, each tables must has a char count and the system will create set of chairs that related with this table
   - menu for this event and you can add also items into this menu

+## Client side

+# ToDo list:
+we add all our requirements as issues above.

 # About Syrian Open Source
 The Syrian Open Source platform is the first platform on GitHub dedicated to bringing Syrian developers from different cultures and experiences together,